 The most sensory gigs happening in Australia right now could rightly be the Musicians for Hearing events.
 Established by Siobhan McGinnity, the company presents live music translated into Auslan and performed in tandem by interpreters.
 Her quest involves helping raise awareness and creating connections — plus, bridging an ironically unheard of gap in healthcare: hearing.

 Siobhan found her way into audiology by stumbling into a clinic and quizzing the doctor.
 She's now on the path to specialise in rehabilitating hearing loss and balance disorders.
 "I want to work in a niche area: protecting musicians and their hearing," she says.
-And with one in six Australians being affected by some sort of hearing loss — 74 percent of musicians most commonly suffer from tinnitus — it makes sense we should care about how we appreciate music.
+And with one in six Australians being affected by some sort of hearing loss — 74 percent of musicians with a form of hearing injury — it makes sense we should care about how we appreciate music.

 The gigs according to Siobhan are "a music fruit salad" — rock, pop, contemporary, hip hop, you name it — and funds raised from events being donated overseas toward hearing care in countries like Cambodia.
 "It's the most beautiful thing seeing people who are deaf and hearing standing side-by-side and being able to communicate through music," says Siobhan.